top of page

-Finally, we turned to the plan itself and identified four strategic directions for the next three years.
+Finally, we turned to the plan itself and identified four strategic directions for the next four years.

 We will create two granting programs: One will be restricted to congregations to support their outreach efforts to people living in poverty.
 The second program, our community-based grants, will provide fewer, larger grants, all aimed at disrupting intergenerational poverty by serving youth, children and their families.
 Our grant-making will be informed by our theory of change and by the Ecosystem for Change.

 We will add a housing component to our granting to help increase the supply of new affordable housing.
 A key strategy within the housing component is directly dependent on our deepened relationship with congregations, as we support congregations in discerning whether their non-strategic real estate could be used to create additional housing for their low-income neighbors.

 Finally, we will strengthen our long-term viability by creating a planned giving program and by engaging a new generation of donors and supporters.

 In summary, our four new strategic directions are:

 Match grant-making strategy to our expertise, resources and mission;